 It’s not news that women founders are at a disadvantage when it comes to starting a business, one of the biggest reasons why are due to lack of access to capital.
 However, in the case of crowdfunding, research says that women are more successful than men at crowdfunding as they are better at pitching and selling stories.
-Previously only wealthy individuals, venture capitalists and business angels, could invest in startups.
-C
+In another study by Berlin Cameron and Refinery29 called “This is Women’s Work: Stepping Up Startup Culture” and which was released at CES, we also found that female-led startups are two times as likely to turn to

 Crowdfunding has been around for a little over a decade, the first ever crowdfunded project took place in 1997 when a Rockband could not fund their tour.
 They were able to successfully use the internet to raise $60,000 for their tour and went on to later raise more for production of their future albums.